-The Supervisory Board shall have at least four members with in-depth knowledge and experience in fields that are important to the company, including at least one expert in pharmaceuticals and one in chemicals.
+The Supervisory Board shall have at least four members with in-depth knowledge and experience of fields that are important to the company, including at least one expert in pharmaceuticals and one in chemicals.

 Merck is currently meeting this objective for the composition of the Supervisory Board.
-At present, the Supervisory Board has more than four members who have in-depth knowledge of and experience on the pharmaceutical and chemical industries.
-More than four Supervisory Board members also have executive experience in companies that operate specifically in the pharmaceuticals and/or chemicals sector.
+At present, the Supervisory Board has more than four members who have in-depth knowledge and experience of the pharmaceutical and chemical industries.
+More than four Supervisory Board members also have executive experience in companies that operate specifically in the pharmaceutical and/or chemical sectors.